hoc-courses/shared-resources/git-cloning-existing-repo.md

 ### 2. Issue the git clone command on your local computer

-There are two options for how to clone your assignment repository.
+There are two options for how to clone a repository.

 #### From the Command Line